nebulasio/nebPay.js/README.md

 Here you should see a bunch of js files.

- * `nebPay.js`:Used in brower side.
+ * `nebPay.js`: Used in browser side.
 Including outside dependency.

 ## Usage